ofisc/ofisc.co.uk/content/policy/code-of-conduct.md

 * Wear appropriate training clothes when on the ice, such as tracksuit bottoms/leggings, skating tights and skating dresses

 * Ensure long hair is tied back

+* Skaters are expected to use their own skates - the club does not provide any skates